 The value of each bar can be symbolized as a count of features in each category on the y-axis, or as a number or rate/ratio field.
-If a field is used, the bar values can be calculated as a sum, minimum, maximum, or average of values from the field for each category.
+If a field is used, the bar values can be calculated as a sum, minimum, maximum, average, percentile, or median of values from the field for each category.